Meet your Hand Therapists in Bellevue

 Megan graduated with her Masters of Occupational Therapy Degree from the University of Washington in 2007.
 After graduation, she spent time in southern California where she worked in many settings of occupational therapy including, outpatient and school based pediatrics, inpatient acute hospital care and hand therapy.
 Megan earned her Certified Hand Therapy Certification (CHT) in 2013.
 Megan is passionate about further learning and has been involved in educating her peers at the yearly Overlake Symposium.
 She was also a contributing author in Principles of Hand Surgery and Therapy, third edition, and co-author of a peer reviewed case study published in the Journal of Hand Therapy.
 Megan takes a team approach to hand therapy rehabilitation.
 Collaboration with the doctor and learning the patients’ needs/goals are how Megan designs her individualized therapy plan for each patient.
 Megan takes a special interest in treating patients with arthritis, fractures, wounds, and tendon injuries.
 Outside of work, Megan stays busy enjoying time with her husband and two small children, and when time allows, skiing, biking, and keeping up with college football (Go Dawgs!).

-Patty Krueger, OTR/L, CHT
+Kate Osborne, OTR/L, CHT